We get asked this question, a lot.

 Let’s look at each of these in order.

-SEMrush’s Keyword Overview tool is a tool for diving deep into an individual keyword to see its volume, trend, SERP, ads and ad copy, and phrase match and related keywords.
+SEMrush’s Keyword Overview Research Tool is a tool for diving deep into an individual keyword to see its volume, trend, SERP, ads and ad copy, and phrase match and related keywords.

-As mentioned, this tool is great for looking at individual keywords (though I wish they had keyword difficulty in here too).
+As mentioned, this tool is great for looking at individual keywords, though keyword difficulty would be a useful metric on this display.

 But what happens when you first need to build a list of keywords?

 Enter the Keyword Magic tool.
-It is, indeed, magic.
+For it is, indeed, magic.

 You’ll be taken to a list like this: